Why become a Referee?

 Lastly, make sure you keep checking out the calendar section of our site for upcoming clinics and courses.

-Suited for 12 – 15 years old or anyone new to the sport of basketball looking to become a domestic (local) competition referee.
+Suited for anyone looking to become a referee.

-This is a basic introductory online referee course with 90 minutes to 2 hours theory.
+This is a FREE basic introductory online referee course with 30 minutes to 45 minutes of theory to be completed in your own time

 Minimum age to attend this course is 12 years.